What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 • Weverse — BTS “No. 29” Fan Chant Guide

 This article was written based on publicly available official sources and reliable references as of May 2026.
 BTS concert phrases, fan chant guides, platform notices, and public fan usage may change.
-Please check official channels before relying on the latest information.
+Please check official channels for the most up-to-date information.

 Comments